-“When people like Mrs. Whitlow use [the term ‘savages’] they are not, for some inexplicable reason, trying to suggest that the subjects have a rich oral tradition, a complex system of tribal rights and a deep respect for the spirits of their ancestors.
-They are implying the kind of behaviour more generally associated, oddly enough, with people wearing a full suit of clothes, often with the same sort of insignia.”
+“...when people like Mrs. Whitlow use this term they are not, for some inexplicable reason, trying to suggest that the subjects have a rich oral tradition, a complex system of tribal rights and a deep respect for the spirits of their ancestors.
+They are implying the kind of behaviour more generally associated, oddly enough, with people wearing a full suit of clothes, often with the same sort of insignia

 Quite simply, this trope is the (hopefully) now-discredited stereotypical depiction of "natives" in a Hungry Jungle

 , or other such unsettled wilderness.
 The locals will inevitably be portrayed as culturally "inferior" to the main characters — typical depictions will show the natives as unkempt, dark-skinned, and scantily clad, decorated with Tribal Face Paint

 , and brandishing spears or bows.
 When they meet the protagonists, they will either be mesmerized by the Mighty Whitey

 , have the heroes for lunch

 , or invite them to be guests of the volcano god

 .
 If they can speak the protagonists' language, expect lots of You No Take Candle

 A variation comes up with stereotypical depictions of American Indians in Injun Country

 — the approach is the same, and the only difference will be in the superficial details.
 They will wear Braids, Beads and Buckskins